zavesone/zavesone/README.md

 </div>

 ### About Me 👨‍💻
-I'm a Software Developer specializing in neuroscience and machine learning applications, with expertise in BCI (Brain-Computer Interfaces) and 3D modeling.
-My work focuses on developing algorithms for neurofeedback and EEG data analysis,creating digital human models and 3D visualizations for neuroscience, Implementing machine learning solutions for brain signal processing
+I'm a Software Developer with a strong focus on neuroscience and machine learning applications.
+I specialize in developing tools and algorithms for neurofeedback, EEG data analysis, and building community-driven applications.
-### Currently Learning

 ### Projects 🚀